Ting Tsung Chao

 Ting Tsung "T.T."
-Chao (1921 – March 7, 2008) was a pioneer in international petrochemical and plastics industries in Asia and North America.
+Chao (1921 – March 7, 2008) was a Taiwanese-American engineer.
+He was a pioneer in international petrochemical and plastics industries in Asia and North America.

 History

-Chao was born in Suzhou, China.
+Chao was born in Suzhou, Jiangsu, China.
 Chao graduated from Shanghai University with a degree in Industrial Management and began a career in the railroad industry.
 After the Second World War Chao relocated to Taiwan and created the first polyvinyl chloride (PVC) plant.
 The plant began production in 1957 and assisted in Taiwan's economic development.